+Gathering personal and family history information prior to your visit will help you get the most from your visit and maximize your time with your providers.
 The more we know, the more we can help.
-Gathering personal and family history information prior to your visit will help you get the most from your visit and maximize your time with your providers.
-It helps to provide us with certain pieces of information prior to your first appointment.
-Below is a checklist to help you stay organized.
-Please click on the links for more information and tools that may be helpful.
+Below is a checklist to help you prepare for your visit:

 Symptoms can vary based on the underlying cardiovascular problem.
 They can include: chest pain; shortness of breath; pain, numbness, or weakness in arms and legs; irregular heartbeat; dizziness; lightheadedness; fainting or near fainting; swelling in the legs or abdomen; tiring easily during exercise.

 If possible, please provide us with copies of notes from your cardiologist and other medical specialists.
 This may include imaging results, like an echo, ultrasound, or MRI, or clinic notes documenting a visit or surgery.
 If you do not have a copy of your medical records, you may sign a copy of our medical release form and send it to us.

 A good family history is integral to the evaluation of inherited causes of cardiovascular conditions and is the primary tool used in identifying relatives at highest risk of developing the condition.
 This is documented by drawing the family tree, or pedigree.
 Below are instructions on generating a pedigree online.
 Alternatively, you can fill in the information using this form.

 It is important to gather certain pieces of information about your blood relatives who have had cardiovascular problems, including the names of diagnoses, symptoms and ages at which symptoms began.
 If anyone has passed away, it is important to know the cause, even if it is seemingly unrelated, such as an accident.